-Chatham Lodging Will Pay You Towering Rent To Move In With Them
+Chatham Lodging Will Pay You Towering Rent To Move In With It

 The stars are lining up for continued economic expansion in 2017 and beyond.
 Trump Administration proposals to cut taxes, cut unnecessary regulations and rebuild our roads, bridges and schools, if acted upon, will be fuel for a strengthening economy.
 With a stronger economy, growing jobs and incomes comes increasing demand for Chatham's hotel properties by corporations growing their bottom lines.
 They hire more workers and increase salaries.
 These higher metrics all feed into the growing ability to fill those hotel rooms.

-With higher salaries and higher growth will come higher inflation which will enable Chatham to raise its hotel room rates.
+With higher salaries and higher growth will come higher inflation, which will enable Chatham to raise its hotel room rates.
 This will all flow to the bottom line, from higher revenue to higher profits, expanded FFO and higher dividends available for shareholders.

 Metrics We Watch

-Though the stock price has begun to recover from its recent sell-off, it is still presenting a 16% sale from its 52 week high of $24.80.
-Its 60 month beta is .88, which tells us it is generally only 88 percent as volatile as the general market.
-This is always a comforting factor for dividend investors who enjoy fewer reasons to be chased out of their dividend paying stocks.
+Though the stock price has begun to recover from its recent sell-off, it is still presenting a 16% sale from its 52-week high of $24.80.
+Its 60-month beta is .88, which tells us it is generally only 88 percent as volatile as the general market.
+This is always a comforting factor for dividend investors, who enjoy fewer reasons to be chased out of their dividend-paying stocks.

 There is very large institutional support for Chatham.
 More than 89% of all outstanding shares are held by banks, insurance companies, mutual funds, hedge funds, and the like.

-Its five year dividend growth rate is 13.18%.
+Its 5-year dividend growth rate is 13.18%.
 Buying before the January 27th ex-dividend date allows us to capture the next upcoming dividend of $.11 per share and positions us to benefit from a probable increase coming in March.

 Strategy Session